Prof Tim Ibell - Chairman of The Structural Awards Judging Panel

 He is also a leading advocate of bridge-building charity Bridges to Prosperity and a Past President of The Institution of Structural Engineers.

 Susan is a Senior Technical Director with Jacobs since 2016.
-She is a Fellow of IStructE and CIHT and an active member of both Institutions involving Councils, Committees and Panels.
+She is a Fellow of the Institution of Structural Engineers and CIHT and an active member of both Institutions involving Councils, Committees and Panels.
 Susan has accumulated three decades of technical expertise and leadership roles on a variety of high-profile infrastructure and building projects across the UK, Asia and Africa.

-Martin is one of the leading UK architects specialising in the design of bridges and transport infrastructure.
-He founded international bridge designers Knight Architects in 2006.
+Martin is one of the leading UK architects specialising in the design of bridges and transport infrastructure and is a Fellow of RIBA and the Institution of Civil Engineers.

 Toby is a structural engineer and Principal at Entuitive, an international consulting engineering practice with offices in the UK, Canada and the United States.